cysouw/diathesis/text/c07_participle.md

 ::: ex
 a.
 Er bekommt die Schuhe im Geschäft immer geputzt. \
-   = Ihm werden die Schuhe im Geschäft immer geputzt.
+   (= Ihm werden die Schuhe im Geschäft immer geputzt.)
 e.
 Es ist bekannt, dass er die Schuhe immer im Geschäft geputzt bekommt.
 f. ^* Es ist bekannt, dass er die Schuhe immer geputzt im Geschäft bekommt.
 :::

 Secondary predication with participles can also be distinguished from light verb constructions by considering negation.
 Negation in sentences with a participle as a secondary predicate normally negates this secondary predicate itself (lexical scope), just like adverbs [@next a,b].
-With secondary predicates it is often even possible to instead use the prefix *un-* to mark the lexical scope of the negation over the participle [@next c].
+With secondary predicates it is often even possible to use the prefix *un-* to mark the lexical scope of the negation over the participle [@next c].

 ::: ex
 a.
 Er kauft die Schuhe nicht jetzt.